Przema24/SimpleDiceGame/README.md

 # SimpleDiceGame

-Simple game for two player.
+Simple game for two players.

 New game - reset game settings.
 Roll a dice - if you get a "1", you lost your points.
 If you get another number, your points are accumulate in "points" section.